A Legal Thriller —

 Book 2 of the Joey Mancuso, Father O’Brian Crime Mystery series is available now.
-Print and eBook format.
+Print, eBook, and audiobook format.

-Here’s an excerpt from the book.
+Here’s an excerpt from this legal thriller.

 “…The prosecutors have the gun, the murder weapon, the GSR, and his bloody prints on the weapon.
 Her blood all over him.
 No other witnesses in the home, at the time of the shooting,” defense attorney, Pearson paused.

 The senior partner, Adams added, “Frankly, we have very little chance of succeeding.
 All we have are character witnesses in his defense.”

 I motioned to Dom, and he asked.
 “What can we possibly do at this stage?”

 “We need you to find the real murderer,” Adams replied, looking straight into Dom’s eyes.

 I turned to Father Dom, “That’s a big ask, Mr. Adams.
 And you said you had ten days?”

 Some of the verified reviews from Amazon

 POSTED ON SEPTEMBER 24, 2017 BY BRIAN -Review